 This also applies to any Vanderbilt SAT requirements.
 If you are hoping to submit test scores to Vanderbilt, consider the middle test ranges of admitted students as well as the average testing of students at your high school.
-In last year’s class, the Vanderbilt average SAT scores were 1470-1570 or an average ACT score of 33-35.
+In last year’s class, the Vanderbilt average SAT scores were above 1500 or an average ACT score of at least 34.
 If your test scores don’t match the Vanderbilt average SAT or ACT, fear not.
-Vanderbilt has extended its test optional policy through fall 2024 with no penalty to those who withhold their scores.
+Vanderbilt has extended its test-optional policy through fall 2024 with no penalty to those who withhold their scores.

 To stand out in other ways, leverage the resources available to you.
 Whether this means meeting with your high school counselor or seeking external support, do what works for you.
 You can even calculate your chances of admission to make an informed decision as you build your college list.

 At CollegeAdvisor, we offer a wide range of resources for students interested in applying to Vanderbilt.
 From one-on-one sessions with college experts admitted to Vanderbilt, to tips on writing the Vanderbilt supplemental essay and merit scholarship essays, we’re here to help!